Maximize Every Moment of Your Day

 Click here to learn more about 'Pragmatics' and browse all my Notes ...

-One of the most persistent myths — so ingrained that it can be how people conceive of productivity itself — is the idea that working well is about maximising every waking moment of the day, to complete as much as you can, as fast as you can.
+A particularly persistent productivity myth, which may be so ubiquitous it could be how people think of productivity itself, is the idea that working well is about maximising every waking moment of the day, to complete as much as you can, as fast as you can.

-The focus on maximising time may actually diminish our creativity.
+The focus on time in such an extreme manner may actually diminish our creativity.

-In fact, trying to be a perpetual achievement machine just isn’t in tune with human nature.
-According to “deep work” expert Cal Newport and other research, we have about three to four highly productive hours in us each day.
+In fact, trying to maintain perpetual achievement isn’t in tune with our fundamental human nature.
+According to “Deep Work” expert Cal Newport and other research, we only have three or four really productive hours available to us each day.
+The important thing is to recognise these and make the most of them.

 “Being prolific is not about time management,” says Adam Grant, an organisational psychologist at Wharton.
 “There are a limited number of hours in the day, and focusing on time management just makes us more aware of how many of those hours we waste.”

-It turns out creative energy is highly complex, with a lot of contradictory elements going into it, according to psychologist Mihaly Csikszentmihalyi.
+Creative energy is a highly complex concept, with contradictory elements at play, according to psychologist Mihaly Csikszentmihalyi.

-Focus your energy on being productive in those fleeting hours of the day when you have the most focus.
-Figure out when your most productive time of day is, and use a method like Eat The Frog or Time Blocking to do your most important work.
-Outside of work hours, make sure you’re taking time to disconnect and getting enough sleep.
+So a strong recommendation is to identify and focus on the few hours of the day when you at your most productive.
+Work out the times of your most productive hours, and use a method like Eat The Frog or Time Blocking to do your most important work.
+Outside work hours, make conscious time to disconnect and ensure you’re getting enough sleep.

 SOME RELATED NOTES